marsavar/new-yorker-music/readme.md

 ### How does it work?
-The script uses Selenium, which runs a headless version of Chrome and scrapes https://www.newyorker.com/goings-on-about-town/night-life in order to collect Jazz, Rock, and Pop music recommendations.
+The script uses Selenium, which runs a headless version of Chrome and scrapes [the New Yorker website](https://www.newyorker.com/goings-on-about-town/night-life) in order to collect Jazz, Rock, and Pop music recommendations.
 These are then formatted to JSON and saved into an S3 bucket and displayed on the website.